How to Check if Gmail is Blocking Emails

 You can also decrease the number of people who report spam by sending them more relevant and personalized marketing emails.
 Make sure you are using double opt-in to ensure that people actually want to receive mail from you instead of thinking your messages are unsolicited mail.

 Check your Recipient’s Email Address by Cleaning Your Email List

-Another reason why Gmail may be blocking your emails is due to poor list hygiene.
-If you purchase an email list (which you SHOULD NOT) or you haven’t cleaned up your list in a while, some emails on your list may have typos, misspellings, or might be unused.
+Another reason why Gmail blocks emails is due to poor list hygiene.
+If you purchase an email list (which you SHOULD NOT) or you haven’t cleaned up your list in a while, some emails on your list may have typos, misspellings, or might be have been abandoned.

 Therefore, you should use double opt-in when people sign up to your newsletter to ensure your recipient’s email address and recipient domain are not misspelled.
 If your recipient’s email address contains a typo or does not belong to them, they will not be added to your list and it will not impact your email marketing reputation.

 Another way to practice good list hygiene is to include an unsubscribe link in all your marketing emails.
 It’s better for your domain reputation to have unengaged subscribers opt-out of receiving mail from your email marketing campaigns instead of marking you as spam and hurting your domain reputation.
 Unsubscribe requests should be removed from your list immediately to avoid hurting your IP address reputation.